Integral Movie Nights

 Survival, magic, and power in love relationships

-After graduating from Emory University, top student and athlete Christopher McCandless abandons his possessions, gives his entire $24,000 in savings to charity, and eventually hitchhikes to Alaska to “live off the land” in the wilderness where he eventually perishes.
+After graduating from Emory University, where he was a top student and athlete, McCandless abandons his possessions, gives his entire $24,000 in savings to charity, and eventually hitchhikes to Alaska to “live off the land” in the wilderness, where he eventually perishes.

-Along the way, Christopher encounters a series of characters at different levels of first-tier consciousness that shape his perspectives, as he seemingly regresses from an arguably “egocentric” to a pure survival “archaic” level.
+Along the way, McCandless encounters a series of characters at different levels of first-tier consciousness development who shape his perspectives on life.

 Mythic conformism and modern rationality in love relationships